 Challenge for political parties in Europe

 Arguably, the biggest challenge for the EU at present is to merge the competing viewpoints of nation states and in this there seems to be a growing divide between those countries that are on the frontline of the migrant crisis, countries like Hungary, Greece, Italy and Austria, versus those countries that are somewhat protected from it.
-What was so interesting about the 2017 election in Austria was how the OVP broke from its traditional alliance with the other centre right party, the SPO, and instead decided to go into government with the hard-right Freedom Party.
+What was so interesting about the 2017 election in Austria was how the OVP broke from its traditional alliance with the other centre left party, the SPO, and instead decided to go into government with the hard-right Freedom Party.
 In doing this, they met head-on the challenge of a party that represented people who were uncomfortable with rising immigration levels.
 The current coalition hasn’t marginalised the hard-right viewpoint by trying to ignore it, rather it is incorporating its concerns directly into government and trying to find a way to continue governance that marries both viewpoints together.